 \section{\bf 1.
 Introduction}

 \nfn{1}

-The Froissart (\F) limitation on the asymptotic behavior of total cross sections takes place in all local renormalisable field theories and it was proved on rather general grounds \cite{Froi}.
+The Froissart (\F) type limitation on the asymptotic behavior of total cross sections takes place in all local renormalisable field theories and it was proved on rather general grounds \cite{Froi}.

-Not in all such theories the expected behavior of cross-sections coincides with the Froissart behavior $\sigma_{tot} (E) \sim (1/m^2)\ln^2 (E/m)$ at $E \rightarrow \infty$, where $E = m \exp{(Y)}$ is the fast particles energy.
-For example, in theories containing only spinor and scalar particles at week coupling the total cross-sections decrease asymptotically with energy.
+Not in all such field theories the expected asymptotic behavior of cross-sections coincides with the Froissart behavior $\sigma_{tot} (E) \sim (1/m^2)\ln^2 (E/m)$ at $E \rightarrow \infty$, where $E = m \exp{(Y)}$ is the fast particles energy.
+For example, in theories containing only spinor and scalar particles at weak coupling the total cross-sections decrease asymptotically with energy.